stanislavlas/terraform-k3d-gitlab-gitpod/README.md

 Deployment and installation is done by [Terraform](https://www.terraform.io/).
 It creates two [k3d](https://k3d.io/) clusters, one for [GitLab](https://gitlab.com) (on port `1443`), and another for [Gitpod](https://gitpod.io) (on port `2443`).
 On top of that, it creates [nginx](https://www.nginx.com/) reverse proxy that listens on port `443` of the host machine and route communication to appropriate cluster.
 The configuration is stored in the `terraform.tfvars`.
 Make sure the config file contains correct values!

 ```
+terraform init
 terraform apply -auto-approve
 ```

+Username for [GitLab](https://gitlab.com) is `root` and password is stored in `gitlab/initRootPasswd.txt`.
+The password is valid for 24 hours.
+It is recommanded to change it as soon as possible